Vipera: Description

 Members of the genus Vipera tend to be stout and small in size.
 The largest of them, V. ammodytes, can reach a maximum total length (including tail) of 95 cm, and the smallest, V. monticola, reaches a maximum total length of 40 cm.

-The head of the members of this genus is clearly separated from the body, triangular in shape, and in most species covered in small scales.
+The head of the members of this genus is clearly distinct from the body, triangular in shape, and in most species covered in small scales.
 However, some species, notably V. berus, have small plates on the top of the head.
 Most species have large supraocular scales that tend to extend beyond the posterior margin of the eye.
 Some species also have some sort of "horn" on the head, either right behind the nasal scale, or behind the supraocular scales.

 The color scheme and camouflage of the members of this genus vary widely, from a grayish ground color with dark brown transverse bands to browner colors with grey transverse bands edged with black in the case of V. ammodytes.